isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_nuts.md

 # Exercise 2 - OpenRefine - Create tables with territorial units - NUTS

 > An exercise submission via Moodle is required once completed.
-The deadline for submissions is **15th October 2024**.
+The deadline for submissions is **11th October 2024**.

-> 1. Create a blank txt file formatted in markdown to add your responses to the questions identified in **Discussion points**, and submitted via Moodle before the deadline.
-> 1. Submit also the final csv file of the exercise.
+> 1. Submit the final csv file of the exercise.

 ## Introduction